Research

 Before you launch the application form, be ready to provide the following items:

-2. Video OR Written Essay – in either a video or essay format, please answer these questions: Who are you?
+1. Video OR Written Essay – in either a video or essay format, please answer these questions: Who are you?
 What experiences have shaped your life?
-How are you resilient (or not) in your own life?
+What does being resilient mean to you (give an example)?
+How will this program support your career plans?
 Format for video: 3 minutes max.
 Format for essay: 2 pages max; PDF file with your name at the top.

 REU Leadership: